 The study regulations come into force together with the study and examination regulations of the Basel Academy of Music FHNW and form the legal framework.

-The Master's programme in Specialized Music Performance Music and Research is open to students who have successfully completed a Bachelor's programme, have passed the entrance exam and have been offered a place (numbers are limited).
+The Master's programme in Specialised Music Performance Music and Research is open to students who have successfully completed a Bachelor's programme, have passed the entrance exam and have been offered a place (numbers are limited).
 Candidates who have submitted the necessary application documents in full and on time will be invited to take the entrance exam.

 Admission to this programme is highly competitive.
 Applicants therefore must demonstrate outstanding artistic and research skills and, ideally, have completed an MA in Musical Performances or in Composition/Music Theory.
 In exceptional cases, a Bachelor's degree or similar undergraduate qualification may suffice.
 It is recommended to contact potential mentors in the field of study or the head of the degree programme before registering for the entrance exam.